 A member of the Board of Directors of the OWA since 2003 and the OWA Board Executive Committee as Treasurer since 2004, Bob is President and one of the founders of Shaman Corporation, a privately owned Ontario based hydroelectric generation and development company established in 1995.
 Shaman acquired Marmora G.S. and has developed Fenelon Fall G.S. and well as Trent Rapids G.S.
 After over 25 years with Ontario Hydro in international business development, finance and operations he left to establish his own consulting practice specializing in business planning, project funding, international business development and contract negotiation.
 He has had consulting assignments for numerous companies including John Deere, Caterpillar, Caritrade, NUI and Incos with short assignments in Russia, Hungary, Turkey and the Far East.
 He has also had domestic consulting contracts with the Ontario Energy Board and the University of Waterloo.
 He was Board Chairman of HEPCOE Credit Union for 5 years [now Meridian CU] and served as a Director for 13 years.
 Meridian is one of Canada’s largest credit unions.
 Bob has enjoyed traveling on business and pleasure to over 40 countries and looks forward to continued travels in the future.

-Stephen has worked for fourteen years in the power industry, including all types of natural gas fired generation, wind, hydro, biomass and biogas.
-Prior to joining H2O Power, Stephen was a Vice President with Competitive Power Ventures (“CPV”), Inc. where he was responsible for the development of all CPV’s natural gas-fired power generation development projects (and associated natural gas pipeline and transmission lines) and large scale wind projects, across Canada.
+Stephen has worked in the power industry for 18 years, including all types of hydro, natural gas fired generation, wind, biomass and biogas.
+Stephen leads and executes H2O’s growth strategy; he is responsible for the acquisition, development and financing of hydroelectric projects across North America.
+Stephen lead multi-disciplinary teams in the successful acquisition of sixteen U.S. hydro facilities representing almost 1,400 MW of nameplate capacity and $1.8 Billion Cdn. in value.
+Previously, Stephen was a Vice President with Competitive Power Ventures (“CPV”), Inc. where he was responsible for the development of all CPV’s natural gas-fired power generation development projects (and associated natural gas pipeline and transmission lines) and large scale wind projects, across Canada.
 Prior to joining CPV, Stephen was a member of the Probyn & Company and Clean Power Income Fund team responsible for business development and acquisitions.
-Stephen has experience working with the OPA, the IESO, the Ministry of Energy, and various First Nations Groups across Canada and is a long standing member of the Board of the Association of Power Producers of Ontario (“APPrO”).
-Stephen has also been the APPrO Annual Conference Chair from 2005 through 2014.
+Stephen has experience working with the IESO, the Ministry of Energy, and various First Nations Groups across Canada and is a member of the Board of both the Association of Power Producers of Ontario (“APPrO”) and Ontario Water Power Association (OWA).
+Stephen has also been the APPrO Annual Conference Chair from 2005 through 2017.
 Stephen holds an MBA from the University of Toronto and an Honours B.A. degree in Economics from the University of Waterloo.

 Vince Kulchycki is the Chief Operating Officer of Lakeland Holding Ltd, parent company to Lakeland Power Distribution, Lakeland Energy and Bracebridge Generation Ltd. With his 25 years of experience in the power industry in Ontario and 15 years managing the growth of engineering and technical departments within the electrical utilities, his team was successful in combining the operations of multiple smaller LDC’s to create an overall larger and more efficient one.
 Lakeland Energy specializes in fibre optics communications and IT support under the branding of Lakeland Networks.
 Networks provides one of the first true 1GB/sec fibre optic high speed internet services in Canada.
 This company has consistently increased in revenue and is presently exceeding all targets.
 In 2015 it received small communities funding from the federal and provincial governments for an $8.6M expansion to underserviced areas.
 In both 2015 and 2016, Lakeland Networks has been nominated business of the year by the Bracebridge Chamber of Commerce.
 In 2004, Bracebridge Generation owned and operated three water generation sites.
 Between 2005 to 2016, they successfully installed a new facility, upgraded two existing facilities and purchased six existing waterpower stations, improving reliability and output.
 Bracebridge Generation prides itself in being respected member of the communities and stewards in water management.
 All sites have contracts including HCI, RESOP and FIT.
 In 2004, Bracebridge Generation became an active member of the Ontario Waterpower association since and Vince has continued to be involved in various committees and working groups during this time.
 Vince was nominated 2016 Businessman of the year by the Bracebridge Chamber of Commerce.